Max1Truc/chat/README.md

 4. Go to the server address with the port 80
 5. The installation is finished

-NB : In one command : ```git clone https://github.com/Max1Truc/chat.git && npm install && npm start```.
+NB : In one command : ```git clone https://github.com/Max1Truc/chat.git && cd chat && npm install && npm start```.

 ## Heroku (doesn't run, does anyone can help me? )